 Select the disk then Add Partition

-Finish the install as you usually would.
+Finish the installation as you usually would.

-Dont worry too much about SSH keys as this all gets wiped with cloud-init
+Don’t worry too much about SSH keys as this all gets wiped with cloud-init

-Let the install go on.
+Let the installation go on.

 Login to the server though either xoa’s web interface or via ssh.
 I find SSH is the best way.

 We need to install the xen tools before we do anything.
-I have a one liner I tend to run that does this
+I have a one-liner I tend to run that does this

 First mount the drive in xen orchestra, select guest-tools.iso

-Now once we're logged in, the one liner
+Now once we’re logged in, the one-liner

 sudo -s